Social Work and Sociology Major, '15

 “I was so lucky to be able to attend the afternoon session,” she said.
 “I was so relieved I had found exactly what I wanted to major in.
 I had gone from never hearing of the University to deciding Castleton would be my number one choice for my college career.”

 That summer, Christman enrolled in the Summer Transition Program which helped her to develop the skills necessary to adjust to a college lifestyle prior to first-year orientation.

 “This program aided me tremendously in transitioning from high school to college,” she said.

 As a result of her positive experience, Christman decided to take on the role of a Lead Mentor for the Summer Transition Program as well as a Student Orientation Staff member to help incoming students find their niche at Castleton.

-From the classroom to her extracurricular involvement, Christman said Castleton has helped to grow as an individual and prepare her for her future.
+From the classroom to her extracurricular involvement, Christman said Castleton helped to grow as an individual and prepare her for her future.

 “Castleton was small enough that I did not feel like just a number or a face in a classroom, but large enough to offer great opportunities to its students,” she said.